broodminder/userguide/en/docs/20_quick_start_guide.md

 ![activateDevices](./20_quick_start_guide.assets/activateDevices600.png)

 !!! warning "Take care of this:"
+    With any device, pulling the tab should make the board blink.
+If you do not see any blink, push the batteries against the + contact.
+Sometimes the battery holder can be stiff and avoid the spring to push them through. (mostly for AA batteries)

     Do not discard any plastic part.
 Keep them all in place.

     Check that all seals are properly installed.

     Verify that cable glands are tight too when appropriate.